AnthonyDickson/Quantifying-Conceptual-Density-in-Text/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3458621.svg)](https://doi.org/10.5281/zenodo.3458621)

 # COSC480 Project - Quantifying Conceptual Density in Text
-A project looking at quantifying the complexity of the underlying knowledge domain for a given text document.
-A document is placed on a spectrum ranging from sparse (concepts are mostly independent) to dense (concepts are tightly integrated).

-This repo contains code that attempts to perform the quantification of this idea of conceptual density.
-The main approach is to build up a mind-map like graph structure and derive a score from the graph structure.
+This repository contains the source code for my COSC480 project, "Quantifying Conceptual Density in Text".

+Copied from the abstract of the report, a description of the project:
+> "Conceptual density" is a term that describes the degree to which concepts in
+> a domain are integrated, or interdependent.
+There is a hypothesis that text
+> documents with high conceptual density are harder to process.
+At present,
+> the concept of “conceptual density” has been informally defined.
+In this
+> pilot study, I investigate the idea of conceptual density in the context of
+> expository text documents, a graph-based model for quantifying conceptual
+> density and ways to evaluate this model.
+Finally, I discuss open problems
+> and direction for future work related to conceptual density.

 The original aims and objectives can be found [here](https://github.com/eight0153/cosc480/blob/master/reports/aims/aims.pdf).
 The main report can be found [here](https://github.com/eight0153/cosc480/blob/master/reports/technical_report/latex/report.pdf).